Board of Trustees

 Marie-Caroline Fel studied art history and the restoration of works of art in Paris, Düsseldorf, London and Madrid during 1980 and 1988.
 In the second half of the 1990s, Marie-Caroline Fel and her husband opened their own art gallery in Singapore.
 Art collector since 1989 and since her return to Europe, she currently manages their art collection.
 Daughter of Pierrette Mourgue d’Algue-Wyss, great-great-grandniece of Henry Dunant, she joined the Board of Trustees for the Prix Henry Dunant in November 2008.

-Pierre-André Mourgue d’Algue, Partner at Mourgue d’Algue & Cie, Private Bankers, he began his career as an investment banker in 1984 in New York and in London in 1989.
+Pierre-André Mourgue d’Algue, Partner at Mourgue d’Algue & Cie, Private Bankers, and member of the executive committee of Bank Gonet & Cie SA since the merger in 2018, began his career as an investment banker in 1984 in New York and in London in 1989.
 He joined the private family bank in Geneva in 2005.
 Holder of an MBA from Columbia University and a Bachelor of Science from Long Island University, he has always dedicated a share of his time to philanthropic work and sits on the board of several foundations.
 Descendant of Henry Dunant, he joined the Prix Henry Dunant Foundation, founded by his mother Pierrette Mourgue d’Algue – Wyss, in 2002.

 Nicolas Florquin is the research coordinator and a senior researcher at the Small Arms Survey – a research project of the Graduate Institute of International and Development Studies – since April 2010.
 He coordinates projects on armed actors and illicit flows of arms and ammunition.
 Prior to joining the Small Arms Survey, he worked from 2006 to 2010 for Geneva Call, an organization specializing in the humanitarian engagement of non-state armed groups, and also worked for the United Nations Group of Experts on Liberia in 2007.
 He was also a researcher at the Small Arms Survey from 2002 to 2006.
 He holds a Masters of Public Administration in International Management from the Monterey Institute of International Studies in California.